MartinWie/AEnv/README.md

 If you're using the AWS cloud you found the right repository!

-Pydo is a tool that injects aws parameter store strings and secure strings into your memory as an environment variable.
+AEnv is a tool that injects aws parameter store strings and secure strings into your memory as an environment variable.
 With this, your important credentials/security keys/... never have to touch your disk again.

 And because the parameter store supports paths you can define different services with different environments.